pawurb/node-postgres-wiki/pg.md

 #### pg.defaults.poolIdleTimeout

 Max milliseconds a client can go unused before it is removed from the pool and destroyed.
-Default value is `30000`
+Default value is `30000` (30 seconds)

 #### pg.defaults.reapIntervalMillis

-Frequency to check for idle clients within the client pool
+Frequency to check for idle clients within the client pool.
+Default value is `1000` (1 second).

 #### pg.defaults.binary